milkman4/not-quite-perfect-quotes/README.md

 1. The implementation should allow for easy extendability of new API end points and put the logic for normalizing that data in a location close to the configuration.
 2. The Promise.all fetch api implementation should allow for errors to occur in individual endpoints without preventing the successful api responses to fail.
 This should not be a silent failure, however, and some kind of logging should be implemented to alert the developer.
 3. The normalizer functions should be tested to ensure data integrity.
+4. Adds a cache to improve performance and reduce unneeded api calls

 ## Front End